Jean-Paul Rodrigue (2017), New York:

 to use the only available modes that may not be the most effective

 among the least developed.
-The developed world, on the other hand possesses
+Advanced economies, on the other hand

-a wide range of modes that can provide services to meet the needs of
+possesses a wide range of modes that can provide services to meet the

 the individual car owner to the corporation operating a fleet of hundreds

-climbing, or indirectly as is the case of airlines, where passengers
+adjustments, as is the case of shipping, or indirect adjustments as is the case of airlines,

 - Modal usage.
 Competition that involves the comparative